A Case of Exploding Mangoes: Plot summary

 The central theme of the book is a fictitious story behind the real-life aircraft crash which killed Muhammad Zia-ul-Haq, president of Pakistan from 1977 to 1988, about which there are many conspiracy theories.
 After witnessing a tank parade in Bahawalpur, Pakistan on August 17, 1988, Zia leaves the small Punjabi town in the C-130 Hercules aircraft designated "Pak One," along with several of his senior army officials, the US Ambassador to Pakistan Arnold Raphel, and some crates of mangoes.
 Shortly after a smooth takeoff, the control tower loses contact with the aircraft.
 Witnesses who saw the plane in the air later claim it was flying erratically, before nosediving and exploding on impact, killing all 31 on board.
 Zia had ruled Pakistan for 11 years prior to his death.

 Lazy, irreverent Ali Shigri narrates the story.
 Ali's father, Col. Quli Shigri, has recently died in what was called a suicide, but Ali discovers that his father was killed by a rogue ISI officer, Major Kiyani, under Zia's orders.
 The story takes place in the months before the plane crash, jumping back and forth between Ali's revenge plans and his third-person observations of Zia's life.
 Ali attends the Pakistani Air Force Academy with his fellow cadets and their instructors.
-His best friend is Cadet "Baby O" Obaid, his roommate and lover.
+His best friend is Cadet "Baby O" Obaid, his roommate and close friend.

 Interspersed between pieces of Ali's narrative are glimpses into the lives of other key Pakistani and American political players: Chief of Pakistani Intelligence General Akhtar Abdur Rahman, American ambassador to Pakistan Arnold Raphel, and President Zia ul-Haq himself.
 The book also touches on the perspectives of some of Zia's closest confidants.

 Over the course of the book, Zia grows ever more suspicious of those in his inner circle until he is driven utterly mad by his own paranoia.
 Every morning, he asks his chief of security, "Who's trying to kill me?"
 A devout Muslim, he attends daily prayers, where he weeps loudly (an occurrence to which the other worshippers have become accustomed).
 He fights with his wife and takes every opportunity to leer at non-Muslim cleavage.